CEHS-research/Quant_I/docs/01-prep.md

 Notice that the dataset the is printed includes our new variable at the **END**.

 You can use the `pipe` to chain several mutate steps together.
 I have also assigned the resulting dataset with the five new factor variables at the end to a new name, `dataF`.
-Since this code chunk includes a single assingment, there is no output created.
+Since this code chunk includes a single assignment, there is no output created.

 > Remember to include a PIPE between all your steps, but not at the end!